Prominent Constituents Reported in the Scientific Literature:

 The shrub prefers moist soil in hedges, woods and vacant land in temperate regions.3 In the spring, it can be propagated from cuttings.3 The berries are picked from their stems when ripe, in the fall.3

-Use of the plant in herbalism dates back to the physician Hippocrates, during the Classical period in ancient Greece, and to the first century in the Roman Empire, with the naturalist, Pliny the Elder.6
+Use of the plant in herbalism was first recorded by the physician Hippocrates, during the Classical period in ancient Greece, and in the first century in the Roman Empire, with the naturalist, Pliny the Elder.6

 Black Elderberry is used in Native American Herbalism (including internal and external applications, as well as food).5 This and other Sambucus species were used extensively by the Cherokee and many other tribes across North America.5